dadahcr2/reference/_posts/Vehicles/2026-09-08-Havoc-challenges.md

 I got 17.153s in Get Soaked.
 Check out how fast you can go: <https://playhcr.com/challenge?id=mN6WNAB>

 I got 17.400s in Downtown Madness.
 Check out how fast you can go: <https://playhcr.com/challenge?id=qvj32ay>

+I reached 6 751m in Desert Valley.
+Check out how far you can go: https://playhcr.com/challenge?id=2q0VQqM